 - I do makeshift workouts, often just for fun.
 Squats with my brothers on my shoulders, workouts in the park—that kind of thing.
 In Peru it was a run through Cuzco culminating hill sprints (although I forgot to consider the low oxygen levels at such a high altitude and passed out afterwards), in Hong Kong they had a bunch of bars to play on, and in Japan they had a really cool park to run through.

 - I guess if you put a tip from me, it would be to explore and enjoy your surroundings.
 There’s exercise related stuff everywhere if you open your mind to it.
 However, this would only take up a short portion of the day.
 Just 15-30 min in the morning before setting out for more adventures.

-I hope these tips not only help, but also make you a little bit less stressed about venturing outside of your regular routine.
+However, if you want to build muscle on vacation, I hope these tips help.
+I also hope they help ease the stress of venturing outside of your regular bulking routine.
 The worst thing is getting into a good healthy lifestyle and then thinking that you can’t take your body anywhere anymore.
 You can.
 A strong healthy body is less fragile and more versatile than a weak one.

 If you have any questions, tips, success stories, horror stories—who doesn’t love travelling horror stories?—just drop them bellow.